jtleider/censusdata/docs/rst/example2.rst

 .. parsed-literal::

-    [('DP03_0135PM',
+    [('DP02PR_0077PE',
+      'SELECTED SOCIAL CHARACTERISTICS IN PUERTO RICO',
+      'Percent!!DISABILITY STATUS OF THE CIVILIAN NONINSTITUTIONALIZED POPULATION!!65 years and over!!With a disability'), ('DP02_0012E',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Estimate!!HOUSEHOLDS BY TYPE!!Total households!!Nonfamily households!!Householder living alone!!65 years and over'), ('DP02_0012PE',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Percent!!HOUSEHOLDS BY TYPE!!Total households!!Nonfamily households!!Householder living alone!!65 years and over'), ('DP02_0014E',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Estimate!!HOUSEHOLDS BY TYPE!!Households with one or more people 65 years and over'), ('DP02_0014PE',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Percent!!HOUSEHOLDS BY TYPE!!Households with one or more people 65 years and over'), ('DP02_0076E',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Estimate!!DISABILITY STATUS OF THE CIVILIAN NONINSTITUTIONALIZED POPULATION!!65 years and over'), ('DP02_0076PE',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Percent!!DISABILITY STATUS OF THE CIVILIAN NONINSTITUTIONALIZED POPULATION!!65 years and over'), ('DP02_0077E',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Estimate!!DISABILITY STATUS OF THE CIVILIAN NONINSTITUTIONALIZED POPULATION!!65 years and over!!With a disability'), ('DP02_0077PE',
+      'SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES', 'Percent!!DISABILITY STATUS OF THE CIVILIAN NONINSTITUTIONALIZED POPULATION!!65 years and over!!With a disability'), ('DP03_0135E',
       'SELECTED ECONOMIC CHARACTERISTICS',
-      'PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over'), ('DP03_0136E',
+      'Estimate!!PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over'), ('DP03_0135PE',
       'SELECTED ECONOMIC CHARACTERISTICS',
-      'PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!People in families'), ('DP03_0136M',
+      'Percent!!PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over'), ('DP03_0136E',
       'SELECTED ECONOMIC CHARACTERISTICS',
-      'PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!People in families'), ('DP03_0137E',
+      'Estimate!!PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!People in families'), ('DP03_0136PE',
       'SELECTED ECONOMIC CHARACTERISTICS',
-      'PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!Unrelated individuals 15 years and over'), ('DP03_0137M',
+      'Percent!!PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!People in families'), ('DP03_0137E',
       'SELECTED ECONOMIC CHARACTERISTICS',
+      'Estimate!!PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!Unrelated individuals 15 years and over'), ('DP03_0137PE',
+      'SELECTED ECONOMIC CHARACTERISTICS',
-      'PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!Unrelated individuals 15 years and over'), ('DP05_0014E',
+      'Percent!!PERCENTAGE OF FAMILIES AND PEOPLE WHOSE INCOME IN THE PAST 12 MONTHS IS BELOW THE POVERTY LEVEL!!65 years and over!!Unrelated individuals 15 years and over'), ('DP05_0014E',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 to 74 years'),
-     ('DP05_0014M',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 to 74 years'),
+      'Estimate!!SEX AND AGE!!65 to 74 years'),
      ('DP05_0014PE',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 to 74 years'),
-     ('DP05_0014PM',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 to 74 years'),
+      'Percent!!SEX AND AGE!!65 to 74 years'),
      ('DP05_0021E',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0021M',
+      'Estimate!!SEX AND AGE!!65 years and over'),
+     ('DP05_0021PE',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0021PE',
+      'Percent!!SEX AND AGE!!65 years and over'),
+     ('DP05_0025E',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0021PM',
+      'Estimate!!SEX AND AGE!!65 years and over'),
+     ('DP05_0025PE',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0025E',
+      'Percent!!SEX AND AGE!!65 years and over'),
+     ('DP05_0026E',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0025M',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0025PE',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0025PM',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over'), ('DP05_0026E',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Male'),
-     ('DP05_0026M',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Male'),
+      'Estimate!!SEX AND AGE!!65 years and over!!Male'),
      ('DP05_0026PE',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Male'),
-     ('DP05_0026PM',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Male'),
+      'Percent!!SEX AND AGE!!65 years and over!!Male'),
      ('DP05_0027E',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Female'),
-     ('DP05_0027M',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Female'),
+      'Estimate!!SEX AND AGE!!65 years and over!!Female'),
      ('DP05_0027PE',
       'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Female'),
-     ('DP05_0027PM',
-      'ACS DEMOGRAPHIC AND HOUSING ESTIMATES',
-      'SEX AND AGE!!Total population!!65 years and over!!Female')]
+      'Percent!!SEX AND AGE!!65 years and over!!Female')]